-What is the maximum length for a TikTok video?
+What is the maximum length for a TikTok video in 2024?

 Since launching in 2016, TikTok has gradually increased the maximum video length and rapidly gained many users.
 By offering a variety of video lengths, creators can craft a wider array of content for different audiences.
-Here’s an overview of the history of video lengths and how long a TikTok you can currently make.
+Here’s an overview of the history of video lengths and how long a TikTok video you can make today.

 How long are TikT0k videos?

 When TikTok first began, videos on the app were only 15 seconds long.
-The short turnaround was tailored to capture people’s attention, perfect for quick consumption as they scroll through an endless stream of videos.
+The short turnaround was tailored to capture people’s attention, perfect for quick consumption as they scroll through endless videos.
 In 2017, TikTok bumped up the video length to 60 seconds.
-That began to increase the amount of time people spend on the app.
-By 2018, TikTok had over 300 million users.
+That began to increase the amount of time people spend on the app, and by 2018, TikTok had over 300 million users.

 Since then, TikTok began testing longer uploads and extended the maximum video length to three minutes in July 2021.
 That three-minute mark seemed to hit the sweet spot as TikTok blew up to reach one billion users worldwide the same year — nearly half as many as popular apps such as Instagram or Whatsapp.

-Getting the length of content right is something of a balancing act, and we wouldn’t be surprised if TikTok’s ten-minute limit changes again next year.
+Finding the optimal length for video content is something of a balancing act, and we wouldn't be surprised if TikTok continues to experiment next year.